algorithmsbooks/optimization/README.md

 * p.
 177: Stationarity condition (eq 10.31) should use + instead of - (thanks to Erez Krimsky)
 * p.
 179: Example 10.5 optimum should actually be at -pi/2 (approx. -1.57), rather than -1.5.
 Future releases will use x^2 < 1 so optimum will be at -1. (thanks to Steven Pauly and yingjieMiao)
 * p.
 180: Ex 10.6 incorrectly optimizes the dual function.
 It should recognize that the dual function is unbounded below when lambda is less than 1/2.
 The dual problem is maximized at 1/2, yielding two optimal solutions.
 * p.
-177: After stationarity, it should say "The gradient of the objective lies in the span of the gradients of the active constraints:" (thanks to Ilyass Sif)
-* p.
 195: In ex.
 11.4, the minimization should be over x and s in the second problem and over x+, x-, and s in the third problem (thanks to Holly Dinkel)
 * p.
 200: The leaving index should be in B.
 * p.
 203: Ex 11.7 should read "causes x_4 to become zero" (thanks to Wouter Van Gijseghem)